Boulder-Denver-d3-vis/map-presentation/slides/color.md

         .interpolate(d3.interpolateHcl);
 ```

-* We're going from Reddish to Yellowish as percentages go from low to high.

-* We wrap the color step in a function that takes a field and an associated scale.
+* We wrap setting a fill color in a function that takes a field and an associated scale.

 * This lets us do things like add a dropdown to pick which piece of data we want to display.